Oregon State Correctional Institution

 Inmates in Unit 11 (incentive housing) have more access to the phones.

-Emergency notifications should be made directly to the inmate's counselor Monday through Friday from 8:00 a.m. to 5:00 p.m. or the information line after hours.
+Emergency notification should be made directly to the inmate's counselor Monday through Friday from 8:00 a.m. to 5:00 p.m. or the the information line after hours.

 |Commonly Requested Information|